 Click the link to view the flow chart

-Our Field Officer is available to talk to any groups or organisations interested in Neighbourhood Support.
-Use the ‘contact us‘ form or give us a call on 355 4468 to ask for a visit.
+If you would like to talk to our Field Officer about Neighbourhood Support use the ‘contact us‘ form or give us a call on 355 4468 to ask for a visit.

 What you get as a member of Neighbourhood Support

 As a new member you will receive, from us, a ‘new member pack.’
 This contains useful fact sheets and booklets to help you keep yourself and your possessions safe along with contact details that you may need, and a Neighbourhood Support Sticker to place on your mailbox or window.